Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are there many Americans buying property and living in Japan in 2026?

-As of early 2026, approximately 72,000 Americans are estimated to live in Japan, based on the Immigration Services Agency's total foreign resident count of 3.77 million and the US share of 1.9% from official survey data.
+As of early 2026, roughly 72,000 Americans live in Japan, based on our calculation using the total foreign resident count of about 3.77 million reported by the Immigration Services Agency and the US share of 1.9% from an official Ministry of Justice survey.

-The highest concentrations of American expats and property owners in Japan are found in central Tokyo neighborhoods like Minato-ku (especially Azabu, Roppongi, and Hiroo), Shibuya-ku, Setagaya-ku, and Meguro-ku, as well as areas near US military bases in Okinawa and Yokosuka.
+The highest concentrations of American expats in Japan are in Tokyo's Minato-ku (which includes Roppongi, Azabu, and Hiroo), Shibuya-ku, and Setagaya-ku, as well as parts of Yokohama and areas near US military bases in Okinawa and the Kanto region.

-The top three reasons Americans choose to buy property and relocate to Japan include career opportunities at multinational companies and tech firms, the exceptional quality of life with world-class public transportation and healthcare, and the relatively affordable property prices compared to major US cities.
+The top three reasons Americans choose to buy property and relocate to Japan are the country's exceptional safety and quality of life, the relatively affordable property prices compared to major US cities, and the growing remote-work flexibility that lets people earn in dollars while living in yen.

 Do foreigners have the same buying rights as locals in Japan?

-Foreign buyers in Japan, including US citizens, have essentially the same property ownership rights as Japanese nationals, meaning you can buy, hold, inherit, and sell real estate under the same registration system and tax framework.
+Foreign buyers in Japan, including US citizens, have essentially the same property ownership rights as Japanese nationals: they can buy, sell, rent out, and inherit real estate under the same registration system and civil law framework, with the main difference being that non-residents face extra reporting requirements under FEFTA rather than any ownership limitation.

 We cover all these things in length in our pack about the property market in Japan.